 Inspiration (or lack of)

-- Lorem ipsum: What, no inspiration at all?
-In that case here are 1,300 words of cod Latin for layouts and concepts.
-Note that lorem ipsum text comes out at 5.8 characters a word (excluding spaces).
-If your words are shorter, you may need to edit your sample to match your super-spare writing, and to provide clients with a more accurate representation of any given word count.
-Save your edited sample for repeat use.
+• Lorem ipsum: What, no inspiration at all?
+In that case here’s a neat generator of near-limitless cod Latin (max 99 paras) for layouts and concepts.
+Note that this version of lorem ipsum comes out at roughly 5.7 characters a word (excluding spaces).
+If your words are shorter, you may need to edit your sample to match your super-spare writing.
+That would give clients a more accurate representation of any given word count.
+The paragraphs are chunky too.
+You might want to split them.
+Save your personalised sample for repeat use.
+For instant Latinised bullet points or a sample that doesn’t begin with lorem ipsum, this generator gives you more options.

 Research